 Ms. Diana Derycz-Kessler is a private investor with holdings in a variety or sectors including oil and gas.
-Related to her investments she has taken on active operational roles, including special counsel to Bristol Capital Advisors and CEO of the media arts college Los Angeles Film School.
+Related to her investments she has taken on active operational roles, including special counsel to Bristol Capital Advisors and a 17-year tenure as CEO of the media arts college Los Angeles Film School.
 Ms. Derycz-Kessler's early career began as a lawyer in the international oil and gas sector working for the law firm Curtis, Mallet, Prevost, Colt and Mosle, and subsequently for Occidental Petroleum.
 She worked out of New York, Mexico and other Latin America countries.
 Ms. Derycz-Kessler launched her private practice with a focus on oil and gas, investments, and capital raising representation.
 In 2000, she and her husband founded their investment advisory firm which led her to her current role as an investor.
 Ms. Derycz-Kessler became a leader in UNESCO's TeachHer program, a private public sector partnership bridging the global gender gap in education.
 Ms. Derycz-Kessler holds a Law Degree from Harvard Law School and a Master's Degree from Stanford University and a bachelor's degree from University of California, Los Angeles (UCLA).
 She is a member of the New York State Bar Association, the State Bar of California and the American Bar Association.

-Mr Turkleson began his career in public accounting at Arthur Anderson and has served in various financial roles at public companies including in the role of Chief Financial Officer at Cheniere, Laurus and Gulf Coast Energy Resources.
+Mr. Turkleson began his career in public accounting at Arthur Andersen and has served in various financial roles at public companies including in the role of Chief Financial Officer at Cheniere, Laurus and Gulf Coast Energy Resources.
 His experience includes initial public offerings, mergers, acquisitions, master limited partnerships, project financings and debt offerings.
 He is recognized for corporate leadership, corporate governance and strategic planning, and working toward stability in environments of change and rapid growth.
 He has served on the board of directors at ACCEL Energy Canada Limited, Cheniere Energy Partners LP Holdings, LLC, QEP Midstream Partners GP, LLC, Miller Energy Resources, Inc., Cheniere Energy Partners GP, LLC, and Stone Horn Ridge, LLC.